karimdxy/blog/drafts/lessons-in-failing-startup.md

 **So, how do you build an audience?** I admit that I have a few ideas, but they're too crude to expose right now.
 I'll share them when they're fully baked!

+## One last thing

+Eggnite is now open source:

 [^1]: though not limited to the sited skills.
 I probably skipped a few.
 [^2]: <https://frontendmasters.com/teachers/kyle-simpson/code-is-for-humans/>
 [^3]: In startup slang this is called a **pivot**.